 4. Overseas luggage.
 Ed. Úrculo (bronze, 2000)

-Tribute to the round-trip migration phenomenon.
+The next statue of this audioguide is a tribute to the round-trip migration phenomenon.
 This is the testimony of the Majorero who emigrated in other times and that today receives a whole multicultural community in his own land.
 It is a nostalgia picture of the traveller and his luggage loaded with memories.

 5. Viejas fisherman.
 J. M. Cubas (granite, 2003)